hendurhance/recap-api/README.md

 # Recap API

 Recap API is a REST API based on data scraping built with FastAPI and Redis.
-The API scrapes data from [CoinGecko](https://www.coingecko.com) for crypto, and [NBC News](https://www.nbcnews.com) for news articles.
+The API scrapes data from [CoinGecko](https://www.coingecko.com) for crypto, [IMDB](https://www.imdb.com) for movies, and [NBC News](https://www.nbcnews.com) for news articles.
 The scraped data is stored in Redis for fast retrieval.

 ## Getting Started